Strykar/H680GM-A/README.md

 dskproxy 10600 7 mt7603eap,multiwan,xpon,eth,ds_btn,ds_notifier_chain, Live 0xc0824000 (O)
 jffs2 110654 1 - Live 0xc0741000
 ```
-The solution for me is to roll my own optics, you can read about other user's trying to get rid of their ISP ONT's at https://github.com/Anime4000/RTL960x
-Reliance Jio Fiber customers in India have an identical device supplied, which users have managed to tweak, see https://github.com/JFC-Group/JF-Customisation
-Sadly, the firmware is quite different and none of the options there worked on the Airtel unit.

 This one-liner should list all the tables / chains / rules
 ```
 iptables -tfilter -vnxL;iptables -tnat -vnxL;iptables -tmangle -vnxL;iptables -traw -vnxL;iptables -tsecurity -vnxL | grep -vE 'pkts|Chain'"